OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 The session ID value must provide at least `64 bits` of entropy (if a good [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) is used, this value is estimated to be half the length of the session ID).

+Additionally, a random session id is not enough; it must also be unique to avoid duplicated ID's.
+A random session ID must not already exist in the current session ID space.

 **NOTE**:

 - The session ID entropy is really affected by other external and difficult to measure factors, such as the number of concurrent active sessions the web application commonly has, the absolute session expiration timeout, the amount of session ID guesses per second the attacker can make and the target web application can support, etc.